Hotel New Otani

 Wadabori Outdoor Pool

 The residential pool par excellence, Wadabori Pool, located a few minutes walk from Nishi-Eifuku Station (Keio Inokashira Line) is the lesser-known option and a favorite of locals.
 Located in the shade of rows of trees, adjacent to a stunning forested temple and Zenpukuji River, it feels far away from all the Tokyo hustle and bustle.
 Far from being fancy or modern, it’s the embodiment of the expression ‘community pool’.
 Don’t expect bikinis or beach buffs strutting about, or luxury showering facilities.
-From July 1 to September 10.
-Adults ¥400, Children ¥200 (for two hours)
+For business hours and other information, visit the Suginami city website.

 Perhaps the closest you can get to an actual water park without going out of Tokyo.
 Although the Toshimaen Amusement Park is not the most exciting around, its Hydropolis water park won’t disappoint.
 The large, family park is the perfect place to take the kids for a fun-filled day, as they won’t get tired of the networks of slippery slides, a surf pool, a lazy river, two wave pools, not to mention an Olympic-sized swimming pool that comes with three professional diving boards.
-There’s an onsen, too.
-From June 29 until September 8.
-Adults: ¥4,000, Children over 110cm tall: ¥3,000, under 110cm tall: ¥2,000.
+And there’s an onsen, too.

 ANA InterContinental Tokyo

-The Garden Pool is known as an “Urban Oasis” for the green of the Hotel’s surrounding Ark Hills area, enhanced with an exceptional view looking out towards the Tokyo Tower.
-Offering a luxurious and relaxing poolside space fashioned in the style of beach clubs in resort destinations, complemented by palm trees, sunbeds and parasols.
+The Garden Pool is known as an “urban oasis” for the green of the ANA InterContinental Tokyo’s surrounding Ark Hills area, enhanced with an exceptional view looking out towards the Tokyo Tower.
+Offering a luxurious and relaxing poolside space fashioned in the style of beach clubs in resort destinations, complemented by palm trees, sunbeds, and parasols.
 The outdoor decor is embellished with large floats upon the water and special lighting designed to make the pool scene highly Instagrammable.
-This year’s theme is Saint Tropez, the symbolic resort town in the south of France, enabling guests to enjoy the glamorous, jetsetter ambiance of summertime on the French Riviera.
-DJ party nights will be taking place twice-weekly on Thursday and Friday nights, featuring internationally renowned Japanese DJs.
-From June 29 to September 8.
-Adults: ¥9,000-¥20,000

 Rainbow Pool at Showa Kinen Park

-A hit with families every summer, Rainbow Pool is the biggest Waterpark in the Tokyo Metropolitan area, featuring 9 pools covering a staggering 63,000 square meters.
-With a lazy river, several slides and a wave pool, Rainbow Pool has plenty of exciting things to offer to escape the summer’s unbearable city heat.
+A hit with families every summer, Rainbow Pool is the biggest waterpark in the Tokyo Metropolitan area, featuring 9 pools covering a staggering 63,000 square meters.
+With a lazy river, several slides, and a wave pool, Rainbow Pool has plenty of exciting things to offer to escape the summer’s unbearable city heat.
 Conveniently located inside the enormous Showa Kinen Park, visitors may suntan anywhere in the park and re-enter the pool area as many times as they like within one day.
 Right next to Rainbow Pool you’ll also find a Waterplayland specifically made for small kids, ideal for a day out with the whole family.
-From July 13 until September 1.
-Adults ¥2,500, Elementary and Middle School Students ¥1,400, Small Children ¥500